Why should I study a Master's?

 If you’re already working in your chosen industry, Master’s study can rapidly progress your career and give you a competitive edge over fellow job candidates.
 A Master’s degree can also help to kickstart a career change.

 Gaining valuable work experience and connecting with industry contacts can enhance your job prospects and complement your studies.
-But you don’t have to do this alone.
+You don’t have to do this alone.

-UEA's CareerCentral works with thousands of local and national organisations to bring work experience opportunities to you and arranges over 400 employer events and connections for UEA students every year.
+UEA's CareerCentral works with thousands of local, national and international organisations to bring work experience opportunities to you.
+We arrange over 400 employer events and connections for UEA students every year.

 If you’d like to start your own business, we can make it happen too, with funding options and a network of experts to guide you through this exciting journey.